 The focuser is a vixen 1.25” rack and pinion focuser.
 It is basic, but works perfectly.
 Nowadays Orion offer a range of CNC focusers with the usual refinements such as fine focus.

 This is an amazing telescope.
 It takes high magnification like nothing else I’ve used and has provided the sharpest, most detailed lunar and planetary views of any scope I’ve owned.
 It really is “refractor like” and completely outclassed my Takahashi FS128 (itself a superb instrument) and in many ways equals my more recent 7 inch TMB APO.

-The star test is as near perfect as I have ever seen.
 In terms of magnification, you can push this all the way to 60x per inch and beyond with a 3mm eyepiece, like a Nagler or Radian.
-On nights of good seeing the resolution available is then just spectacular, but the problem is the Dob’ mounting, which at those magnifications needs nudging every few seconds to keep the object in view.
+On nights of good seeing the resolution available is then just spectacular

 Overall, the Dob mounting works well at low to moderate powers and is compact and well made, but the eyepiece is still often in an uncomfortable position between sitting and standing and objects disappear so fast from the field of view at high magnification (even using Naglers), that you are forever nudging the tube.
 What’s more, the see-saw effect of the long tube makes balancing between different weight eyepieces a pain as well: often, the tube swings up when you swap eyepieces and you lose your target.

 It would be hard to recommend a Dobsonian like this for high powers, because it is so inconvenient to use.
 Yet high powers are just the thing this telescope was built for and excels at.

 Dob’ fans will shoot me for saying so, but in my view Dobsonians are far from ideal for high powers and the very long tube on this one makes things worse.
 An equatorial platform would improve things … a bit.